felixandersen/sneak-link/README.md

 3. Configure your reverse proxy to forward public HTTPS traffic to port 8080

-**Note**: sneak-link runs on HTTP internally (port 8080).
+**Note**: sneak-link runs the proxy service on HTTP internally (port 8080).
 A reverse proxy (nginx, Caddy, Traefik, etc.) must handle HTTPS termination and forward HTTP traffic to sneak-link.

 That's it!